 23. Smoke & Garnet Balayage

-The colors in this gorgeous lavender hairstyle are expertly painted, and the metallic shine proves how healthy the hair is.
+The colors in this gorgeous purple hairstyle are expertly painted, and the metallic shine proves how healthy the hair is.
 The mixture of darker and lighter shades of violet and lavender gives this balayage a lot of texture.

 24. Crown Braid Balayage